podondra/masters-thesis/README.md

 and very hard.
 The applications are obvious as there is many unlabeled data in astronomy.

+Forth idea is *meta learning* which I am currently most excited about but I need to do a lot of reading to get know what is possible to do and what are the applications.

-Forth idea is *recurrent neural networks* to predict some event.
+Fifth idea is *recurrent neural networks* to predict some event.
 For example explosion of a stellar object from photometry.
-First idea is *meta learning* which I am currently most excited about but I need to do a lot of reading to get know what is possible to do and what are the applications.
+Anomaly detection in stellar catalogues to search for interesting objects.

-Fifth idea is *reinforcement learning* that would be very nice as it is an exciting area of research but the application to astronomy is not obvious now to me.
+Sixth idea is *reinforcement learning* that would be very nice as it is an exciting area of research but the application to astronomy is not obvious now to me.
 Maybe interactive learning where human select what he want to find is large data and the network is learning what she or he want to find.

-Sixth idea is *natural language processing* which seems unsuitable for astronomy.
+Seventh idea is *natural language processing* which seems unsuitable for astronomy.